dzeke/Blended-Near-Optimal-Tools/1-Documentation/Documentation-readme.txt

 Rosenberg-ResponseLetter-NearOptimal2-Aug2014.pdf : Letter listing reviewer comments, author responses and descritions of changes made in the August, 2014 version of the paper to address the comments.

+LoadYourOwnModel.m : Directions and example for how to load your own model data into the near-optimal tools.
+Specific directions for linear programs, more general directions for mixed-integer and non-linear programs.

 Within the ScriptsForPaper folder: